85rhrl/PP3/README.md

 ![Manual testing](docs/images/10-manualtest.png)

 ### Bugs
-The game was crashing because I forgot to convert the given coordinates by the player to integer.
+The game was crashing because I forgot to convert the given coordinates by the player to integers.
 This was solved by converting the strings to integers.

 ### Unfixed bugs
 No Bugs were left unfixed.